mdmoreau/minimodal/README.md

 - Built-in support for a variety of content types
 - Ability to group and navigate between items
 - Works in IE 10+ (requires [classList](http://caniuse.com/#search=classlist) support)
+    - Close on overlay click uses CSS pointer-events and only works in IE 11+

 ## Install